bitshares/docs.bitshares.org/source/bitshares/tutorials/pm-create-manual.rst

 Settlement Authorities
 ######################

+Note: as of writing (2018-02-09), due to a bug, settlement authorites can only settle the prediction market with outcome ``1``, while asset issuer/creator can global settle with either ``0`` or ``1``.

-The issue can choose between three parties that are allowed to settle the prediction market:
+The issuer can choose among three parties that are allowed to settle the prediction market:

 * Committee